-Find common ground: Because your relationship with your child’s grandparents will be an ongoing one, it is important to try and find some common ground.
+Find common ground: Ultimately, the issue here is not who ‘wins’, but encouraging a positive relationship between your child and their grandparents.
+Because your relationship with your child’s grandparents will be an ongoing one, it is important to try and find some common ground.
 Try asking for Grandma’s opinion on a fairly neutral topic or invite her to be more involved and give her positive feedback.
 For instance, ‘would you like to give him his bath?’
-Or, ‘he loves it when you take him to see the ducks.’
+Or, ‘he loves it when you take him to feed the ducks.”

 Stay calm: If you are confronted by unwanted advice, no matter how well-meaning, you can either tell her honestly, but politely, that you feel undermined by her advice or you can simply stay calm: take a deep breath and respond, “this works well for us,” or (baby’s name) feels happy when we…. (whatever you are doing that she is advising against).
 Another option is to thank Grandma for her tips and say, enthusiastically, “I’ll remember that,” then choose what information suits you and your little one and discard the rest.